-These columns show respectively, the aggregate grant date fair value for restricted stock and stock options computed in accordance with FASB ASC Topic 718.
-A discussion of the assumptions used in computing the grant date fair values may be found in Note 14 to Quanex Building Products Corporation's audited financial statements on Form 10-K for the year ended October 31, 2011.
+- (1) These columns show respectively, the aggregate grant date fair value for restricted stock, restricted stock units, and stock options computed in accordance with FASB ASC Topic 718.
+A discussion of the assumptions used in computing the grant date fair values may be found in Note 14 to Quanex Building Products Corporation's audited financial statements on Form 10-K for the year ended October 31, 2012.
 These values reflect the Company's assumptions to determine the accounting expense for these awards and do not necessarily correspond to the actual value that may be recognized by named executive officers.
-For information regarding the restricted stock and option awards granted in fiscal 2011, please see the "Grants of Plan-Based Awards" table located on page 34.
+For information regarding the restricted stock, restricted stock units, and option awards granted in fiscal 2012, please see the "Grants of Plan-Based Awards" table located on page 36. - (2) "2012" amounts represent payments made in December 2012 for (a) performance from November 1, 2011 to October 31, 2012, for Annual Incentive Awards (AIA), and (b) performance from November 1, 2009 to October 31, 2012 for Performance Units granted in December 2009.
 "2011" amounts represent payments made in December 2011 for performance from November 1, 2008 to October 31, 2011 for Performance Units granted in December 2008.
-"2010" amounts represent to present the present payments made in December 2011 for performance from November 1, 2008 to October 31, 2011 for Performance Units granted in December 2008.
-"2010" amounts represent payments made in December 2011 for performance from November 1, 2008 to October 31, 2011 for Performance Units granted in December 2008.
-"2010" amounts represent payments made in December 2011 for performance from November 1, 2008 to October 31, 2011 for Performance Units granted in December 2008.
-"2010" amounts represent payments made in December 2011 for performance from November 1, 2008 to October 31, 2011 for Performance Units granted in December 2008.
-"2010" amounts represent payments made in December 2008.
-"2010" amounts represent payments made in December 2011 for Performance Units granted in December 2008.
-"2010" amounts represent payments made in December 2011 for Performance Units granted in December 2008.
-"2010" amounts represent payments made in December 2008.
-"2010" amounts represent payments made in December 2008.
-"2010" amounts payments made payments made payments payments mad
+"2010" amounts represent payments made in December 2010 for performance from November 1, 2009 to October 31, 2010 for AIA.